USA

 Sewing speed

-The more stitches a machine makes per minute, the higher its productivity, the better suited it is for large volumes of work.
-At the same time, it is worth considering that high speed has a corresponding impact on price and energy consumption, and it is not always required.
+The more stitches per minute the machine makes, the higher its productivity, and the better it is suitable for large volumes of work.
+At the same time, note that high speed has a corresponding effect on price and power consumption, and it is not always required.
 Detailed recommendations on choosing the optimal speed for certain types of work can be found in special sources.

 Presser foots

-Types of feet supplied with the sewing machine.
+Types of presser feet supplied with the sewing machine.

-— Universal.
-A foot used for standard sewing, mainly straight stitches and zigzags.
+— Universal foot.
+A foot is used for standard sewing, mainly straight stitches and zigzags.

 Overlock foot.
 A foot designed for overlocking.
-By definition, it is found in devices with an overlock function (see “Type”), however, it can also be provided in traditional sewing machines.
-In the latter case, such a foot, of course, will not replace a full-fledged overlock, but in some situations it allows you to do without it.
+By definition, it is found in devices with an overlock function (see “Type”).
+However, it can also be provided in traditional sewing machines.
+In the latter case, such a foot, of course, will not replace a full-fledged overlocker, but in some situations it allows you to work without it.

 Satin stitch foot.
 This foot will be suitable for appliqué and other work where zigzag stitches are often used.